ens-emily/ensembl-docs/compara/protein_trees.md

 ### Tree building

-The CDS back-translated protein alignment (i.e., codon alignment) is used to build 5 different trees (within TreeBeST5):
+The CDS back-translated protein alignment (i.e., codon alignment) is used to build five different trees (within TreeBeST5):

 1. a maximum likelihood (ML) tree built, based on the protein alignment with the WAG model, which takes into the account the species tree
 2. a ML tree built using phyml, based on the codon alignment with the Hasegawa-Kishino-Yano (HKY) model, also taking into account the species tree